-This brief examines the liquid wealth of typical small business owners and shows that there is no significant reduction in the liquid wealth gap available to black, Latino, and white small business owners.
-Other studies have found that black business owners have greater wealth than non-business owners (Association for Enterprise Opportunity 201), and that wealth mobility among black business owners is similar to that of white business owners (Bradford 201).
+This article examines the liquid wealth of small business owners and reveals that there is no significant reduction in the liquid wealth gap between black, Latino, and white small business owners.
+Studies have found that black business owners have greater wealth than non-business owners, and that wealth mobility among black business owners is similar to that of white business owners.
 This summary shows that, among a sample of business owners, the gap persists during the first few years of ownership of a company.
-It may sound surprising, but nearly a third of all small business owners never made it past high school.
+Surprisingly, nearly a third of all small business owners never made it past high school.